betterscientificsoftware/python-for-hpc/_posts/2020-06-24-python-packages-and-spack.md

     spack load lmod

-*Note* An alternative to the recursive module load is to use [Spack views](https://spack.readthedocs.io/en/latest/workflows.html#filesystem-views).
+**Note** An alternative to the recursive module load is to use [Spack views](https://spack.readthedocs.io/en/latest/workflows.html#filesystem-views).

 ## Using system installed Python

 Many systems will have a Python module, which will supply a Python distribution, perhaps through a Conda environment.

-I recommend using this Python within your `~/.spack/packages.yaml` file.
-Packages that come with this Python distribution (e.g. Numpy) can also be supplied.
-These files are used to specify dependencies that Spack must obtain from the given system (rather than building from scratch).
+I recommend specifying the module supplied Python within your `~/.spack/packages.yaml` file.
+Packages included with this Python distribution (e.g. Numpy) can also be supplied.
+This file is used to specify dependencies that Spack must obtain from the given system (rather than building from scratch).
 E.g. to use the modules on [Theta](https://www.alcf.anl.gov/support-center/theta) the `packages.yaml` may include:

 ```yaml
 packages: